 Enforcing Rules and Norms:

 - If a user seems to you to be violating a rule or a norm, you can tell them in a kind and respectful way.
-Often a good way is to PM them so that they don’t feel called out.
+Ideally situations can be dealt with in this way before flags are thrown.
+Often a good way is to DM them so that they don’t feel called out.
 People can feel accused and defensive in this situation.
+On the other hand, some other people are much more anxious in a private DM situation.
 If you are not utterly confident that you can do this in a gentle and respectful way, please let me do it.

 - If you are suspended, do not immediately make a new account to evade the suspension.
 The sock puppet account will be suspended/deleted as well and the original suspension will be extended.

 Is it Historically Accurate to have X in a game about Y???